The Benefits of Contact with the Birth Parents

 And What's Required in an Open Adoption

-For this reason, American Adoptions requires adoptive families to be accepting of close contact with a birth mother, which we call an “open adoption.”
+For this reason, American Adoptions requires adoptive families to be accepting of a certain degree of contact with their child’s birth mother, which is called “open adoption.”
 At American Adoptions, all prospective adoptive families must be comfortable with these aspects of an open adoption:

 One In-Person Visit (Post-Placement) – If a birth mother requests it, an adoptive family will be required to have at least one in-person visit with her within the first five years after placement.
 The birth mother (and father, if applicable) and the adoptive family will mutually agree on a time and place.
-You, of course, may have more meetings if you and your child’s birth parent are comfortable doing that.
+Of course, you may have more meetings if you and your child’s birth parent(s) are comfortable doing that.